- Restrictions

 If you want to avoid running duplicate scans, you can either remove the scans from the project’s .gitlab-ci.yml

-file or disable your
+file or skip your

 policies from running.